-Of the total 1,240,000 tonnes of land-won sand and gravel consumed in Norfolk (Table 11 in AM2009 Collation):
+Of the total 1,341,000 tonnes of land-won sand and gravel consumed in Norfolk (Table of primary aggregates by sub-region in AM2014):

+- 80-90% came from quarries within Norfolk.

+- Suffolk supplied between 1-10%.

-- 92% came from quarries within Norfolk. - Suffolk supplied between 5-10%. - Cambridgeshire, Central Bedfordshire, and Lincolnshire each supplied less than 1%. - Peterborough also supplied less than 1% but this was much less than the three MPAs above.
-Less than 500 tonnes.
+- Cambridgeshire supplied between 1-10%.

+- Devon, Central Bedfordshire, Peterborough, Lincolnshire and Staffordshire each supplied less than 1%.